kyma-project/kyma/docs/security/10-03-certificates-gardener.md

 - `xip-patch` or `apiserver-proxy` installation takes too long.
 - `Certificate is still not ready, status is {STATUS}.
 Exiting...` error occurs
-- Certificates are no longer valid
+- Certificates are no longer valid.

 If any of these issues appears, follow these steps: